 Even if what you love in photos doesn't match your vision, it still gives your consultant a place to start—so you can truly make the most out of your appointment!

 You wouldn't begin planning your wedding without determining your budget first, so why wouldn't dress shopping be the same?
 "You need to know [your gown budget] before you walk to the store," urges Allen.
-"That helps us find you the perfect gown and it saves you a lot of heartaches."
+"That helps us find you the perfect gown, and it saves you a lot of heartaches."

 "I do want brides to know that shopping is going to be different right now because we have to be safe," shares Allen.
-"We have to be safe for our staff and we have to be safe for our customers so know that your guest number is going to be very limited and somebody in your party is actually going to dress you and then you’ll come out onto the runway because we've got keep the social distancing measures in [place]."
+"We have to be safe for our staff and we have to be safe for our customers.
+So know that your guest number is going to be very limited, and somebody in your party is actually going to dress you and then you’ll come out onto the runway because we've got keep the social distancing measures in [place]."

 But while dress shopping during a pandemic is nowhere near normal, there is a bright side: You'll always remember when you found your gown!
-"Will you ever look back at these pictures and remember when you bought your wedding gown!"

 What to Do During the Appointment